goto-eof/fromgtog/README.md

 - 2025/10/06 - Today I applied few small improvements to the application.
 In particular, I fixed an issue related to the Executor Service and updated those parts of the code that allow to keep the total number of cloned repositories at the end of cloning process.
+Because the improvements are not super important and because the release process on all platforms requires some time, I will release the new version of FromGtoG only on the Ubuntu App Center.
 - 2025/06/23 - I discovered that FromGtoG `.deb` package was not working on Debian 10.
 I rebuilt the package on Debian
     10. So, now it should work on both Ubuntu latest and Debian 10.
 I apologize for the inconvenience.
 Please ping me if you find a bug (